Plastic material with recycled content

 These raw materials could be used for different final applications, for example:

-The process begins with the collection of plastic waste that has reached the end of its useful life and continues with the mechanic recycle, which is a physical process through which plastic is separated and broken down in order to be fed back into new production processes in our petrochemical complexes.
-The result is the production of a new plastic material that has the same properties and functionality as the virgin raw material, which are required for its final application in containers, car components, and outdoor furniture, among other uses.
+The process begins with the collection of plastic waste, or waste that has reached the end of its useful life, which is then mechanically recycled in a physical process in which the plastic is separated and ground to then be reincorporated into processes at our industrial facilties.
+The result is the production of new plastic materials that maintain both the properties of virgin raw materials and their functionality, which is required for final applications like containers, automobiles, outdoor furniture, and more.

-Throughout this process, collaboration with the various actors in the value chain is fundamental, from the suppliers of the raw material that guarantee the plastic waste is high-quality to the transformers and waste managers.
-A deep understanding of our production processes is also very important to ensure that the incorporation of these raw materials is viable for obtaining high-quality final products.
+Throughout this whole process, collaboration with the various key players in the value chain is fundamental, from the suppliers of the raw material that guarantee the plastic waste is high-quality to the transformers, waste managers, and end customers.

 We have built partnerships within the automotive sector.
 As such, we have agreements with companies that specialize in vehicle scrapping as well as the recovery of plastic materials that have reached the end of their useful life.
 This work consist of three stages: scrapping, processing, and capitalization.
 High-quality polypropylene pieces are recovered from used vehicles that are crushed to make new plastic raw materials from waste.
 These are later transformed into new raw materials that are used in the automotive sector to "close the loop" of circular economy.

-We develop circular solutions, through mechanical recycling, for flexible packaging not intended for food contact.
+We are jointly working to develop circular solutions, through mechanical recycling, for flexible packaging not intended for food contact.

 Classification by key lines and value chain